kaidokert/fsfw/docs/devicehandlers.rst

 - The handler has modes.
-For example there are the core modes `MODE_ON`, `MODE_OFF` and `MODE_NORMAL` provided by the FSFW. `MODE_ON` means that a device is physically powered but that it is not periodically polling data from the physical device, `MODE_NORMAL` means that it is able to do that: :cpp:class`HasModesIF`
+For example there are the core modes `MODE_ON`, `MODE_OFF` and `MODE_NORMAL` provided by the FSFW. `MODE_ON` means that a device is physically powered but that it is not periodically polling data from the physical device, `MODE_NORMAL` means that it is able to do that: :cpp:class:`HasModesIF`

 The device handler base therefore provides abstractions for a lot of common functionality, which can potentially avoid high amounts or logic and code duplication.